converged-computing/flux-cloud/docs/getting_started/commands.md

 ```

 This will create an `experiments.yaml` template with custom variables for your
-cloud of choice, and robustry commented.
+cloud of choice, and robustly commented.

 <details>